Domestic sewage treatment

 Choose the Right System:

 Selecting a suitable treatment system is crucial.
-Depending on the wastewater composition, primary and secondary treatments might be sufficient, or advanced systems like DAF may be required.
+Depending on the wastewater composition, primary and secondary treatments might be sufficient, or advanced systems may be required.

 Regular Maintenance: